QuestPDF/QuestPDF-Documentation/docs/concepts/execution-order.md

 # Execution order

-QuestPDF uses FluentAPI and method chaining to describe document's content.
+QuestPDF uses a fluent API and method chaining to describe a document's content.
 It is very important to remember that the order of methods is strict.
-That means, in many cases, changing order of invocations will produce different results.
+This means that in many cases, changing the order of invocations will produce different results.
 To better understand this behavior, let's analyse this simple example:

 ```csharp{7-8,13-14}
 .Row(row =>